dmpop/koreader-compendium/docs/15-koreader-rsync.md

 # Back up KOReader book metadata with rsync

 For each book, KOReader creates a metadata file that contains book settings, notes, current position, etc. And while you can sync the current position and export notes, it also makes sense to keep a backup of all the important data.
-To make it easier to manage both the content and metadata, use a dedicated directory on your ereader.
+To make it easier to manage both the content and metadata, use a dedicated directory on your e-reader.
 For example, I have the _Library_ directory on my Kobo device.
 All books are stored there, grouped in subdirectories by language, as follows:

 ```
 Library